wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles.md

 31.&emsp;Miracles should inspire gratitude, not awe.
 <sup>2</sup>You should thank God for what you really are.
-<sup>3</sup>The children of God are holy and the miracle honours their [the children of God’s] holiness, which can be hidden but never lost.
+<sup>3</sup>The children of God are holy and the miracle honours their [the-children-of-God’s] holiness, which can be hidden but never lost.

 #### substituted

 31.&emsp;Miracles should inspire gratitude, not awe.
 <sup>2</sup>You should thank God for what you really are.
-<sup>3</sup>The children of God are holy and the miracle honours the children of God’s holiness, which can be hidden but never lost.
+<sup>3</sup>The children of God are holy and the miracle honours the-children-of-God’s holiness, which can be hidden but never lost.

 #### simplified